MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Proposed Method: MonoMSK

 \subsection{Human Musculoskeletal Model}

 The biomechanical human model consists of two core components: the musculoskeletal (MSK) body model and the musculoskeletal (MSK) dynamics model (See Figure~\ref{fig:MSk}).

-\textbf{MSK Body Model.} The MSK body model, e.g., the widely-adopted OpenSim model~\cite{seth2018opensim}, represents the body as $N_s=24$ rigid bone segments interconnected by anatomically constrained joints.
+\textbf{MSK Body Model.} The MSK body model, e.g., the widely-adopted OpenSim model, represents the body as $N_s=24$ rigid bone segments interconnected by anatomically constrained joints.
+Based on LaiUhlrich2022 \cite{uhlrich2023opencap}, our MSK model features a flexible spine and full shoulder mobility.
+It includes a 3-DoF trunk joint (lumbar extension, lateral bending, and axial rotation) and 3-DoF shoulder joints on both sides (arm flexion/extension, abduction/adduction, and internal/external rotation).
 Each joint $i$ defines motion according to its physiological Degrees of Freedom (DoFs) $D_i$, thus determining the human body’s valid kinematic and dynamic configuration space.
-Each joint $i$ is parameterized by the anatomy-dependent bone orientation $q_i^{o}\!\in\!\mathbb{R}^{3}$, muscle-induced joint rotation $q_i^{r}\!\in\!\mathbb{R}^{D_i}$ ($D_i\!\leq\!3$), and bone scaling $s_i\!\in\!\mathbb{R}^{3}$~\cite{featherstone2008rigid, murray2017mathematical,seth2018opensim}.
+Each joint $i$ is parameterized by the anatomy-dependent bone orientation $q_i^{o}\!\in\!\mathbb{R}^{3}$ (Appendix Sec.~\ref{sec:MSK_SMPL}) , muscle-induced joint rotation $q_i^{r}\!\in\!\mathbb{R}^{D_i}$ ($D_i\!\leq\!3$), and bone scaling $s_i\!\in\!\mathbb{R}^{3}$~\cite{featherstone2008rigid,murray2017mathematical}.

 The scaling process tailors a generic anatomical MSK body model to fit subject-specific body geometry, such as bone lengths and muscle attachment points.
-These parameters $(\mathbf{q}^{o}, \mathbf{q}^{r}, s)$ collectively defines for the entire skeleton ~\cite{delp2007opensim}.
+(Appendix Sec.~\ref{sec:MSK_Model_Scaling}).
+These parameters $(\mathbf{q}^{o}, \mathbf{q}^{r}, s)$ collectively define the entire skeleton ~\cite{delp2007opensim}.
+In MSK model, each joint transform is defined by a fixed, anatomy-dependent joint frame/orientation $q^o$ and a time-varying joint coordinate \(q^r\) (the physiological DoFs, e.g., flexion/extension).
+Eq.~(1) defines the generalized coordinates \(q\) as these \emph{time-varying} joint coordinates (plus global pose/translation), while the anatomy-dependent bone/joint orientations are \emph{not} part of \(q\) and remain constant during inference.
 The 3D motion kinematics can be described compactly in a generalized coordinate system as